|Tom Kerrigan's Home Page|

 Location: Paris, France

 Date: February 1997

 Stobor was the highest-rated bullet chess player on ICC (Internet Chess Club) for a few weeks in 1996.

-If you're interested in licensing Stobor, please send me an e-mail:
+If you're interested in licensing Stobor for a commercial project, please send me an e-mail:

 I started Stobor (and chess programming) in 1993.

 The first information I found on the subject was a series of articles published in BYTE magazine in 1978: Creating a Chess Player, by Peter Frey and Larry Atkin.
 The articles contained the source code for a chess engine called "Chess 0.5," which was presumably related to the famous CHESS engine from Northwestern University.
 Thus, the first version of Stobor was inspired by these engines.
 It used bitboards, which was common for supercomputers but unusual for personal computers at the time.